johnnietse/strawberry-farm/documentation/pcb_design_specification.md

 ### 16.7 Firmware-Hardware Co-Design Principles

-From Jacob's STM32/FreeRTOS and Zephyr experience:
+From A professional's STM32/FreeRTOS and Zephyr experience:

 | Principle | Hardware Implication |
 |-----------|---------------------|